Sunset Alpine Touring at Crested Butte: An Adventure to Remember

 To be fair, we didn’t go as early as we could have.
 We usually try to start things early to beat crowds and traffic.
 For example, we leave for ski resorts at 5 am.
 And if you’ve read our previous posts, you know we start 14ers around 4 am.
 But sometimes we want to sleep in a little!
 This was one of those times.
 Aiming for earlier time slots or weekdays at RMNP may help you avoid crowds, but I did also see reviews on AllTrails mentioning going early didn’t help them, so who’s to say?

-The route we decided on was Sky Pond The Loch, and Timberline Falls via Glacier Gorge Loop.
+The route we decided on was Sky Pond, The Loch, and Timberline Falls via Glacier Gorge Loop.
 AllTrails lists it as a 9.9-mile loop with an elevation gain of 2,168.
 (Keep in mind, the AllTrails stats aren’t always 100% correct).
 Jon had previously hiked to Lake Haiyaha and told me how beautiful it was and that he had to take me.
 We found a hike that included this viewpoint plus a lot more, that way it was something new for both of us.

 I loved this loop so much.
 It hit tons of amazing sites!
 It was pretty lake-heavy, hitting Lake Haiyaha, Nymph Lake, Dream Lake, and Lake of Glass.
 It also covered Timberline Falls, Sky Pond, Glacier Knobs, and Alberta Falls.
 This is the perfect hike to see various highlights at the park, especially if you’re looking for a longer hike.
 (It took us around 6 hours).
 Of course, RMNP is a huge national park, so it’s barely even a dent!
 But how cool is that?
 It’s close to home and offers so much to explore.